Mathématique: Chapter 59

 “Does your medical condition have to do with—with memory?” the kid asked.

-Young had to work hard to hold his expression, to keep his gaze trained on the paper.
+Young had to work to hold his expression, to keep his gaze trained on the newspaper in front of him.

-“Yup,” Sheppard said, his tone quiet and friendly.
+“Yup.”
+Sheppard’s tone was quiet and friendly.
 “The technoswag doesn’t affect memory.
-It prevents—something else.
-As long as I wear it, I’m perfectly fine.
+It prevents something bad.
+As long as I wear it, I’m fine.
 It’s important for me not to take it off.
 You get me?”

 “My name is John Sheppard.
 I grew up in California.
 I was a math major.
 What’s your name?”